The Early Cricket Library

 Cricketana – Rev James Pycroft – (1865)

-A series of essay from Pycroft.
+A series of essays from Pycroft.

 It can be read here.